Jemberg/Habitime_Backend/README.md

 # Habitime

-Progressive Web Application made for task management.
+Progressive Web Application made for task management created as a part of a Bachelor Thesis project at Ventspils University of Applied Sciences.

 ## Features